Strengthening rights and participation under mental capacity law

 Dr Lucy Series and colleagues’ work on the Mental Capacity Act strengthened the rights and participation of people who may be considered to lack capacity to make or participate in decisions about their lives.

-The work was central to new Court of Protection rules enhancing the participation of people who may lack capacity in proceedings, new guidelines for health and social care professionals on supporting and including people in decisions and promoted engagement and improvement in major legislative reforms to safeguards protecting rights to liberty for people receiving health and care services.
+The work was central to new Court of Protection rules enhancing the participation of people who may lack capacity in proceedings, as well as new guidelines for health and social care professionals on supporting and including people in decisions, promoting engagement and improvement in major legislative reforms to safeguards, and protecting rights to liberty for people receiving health and care services.

 “My experiences in care were that people were living restricted lives, where their everyday rights to make decisions about their lives were being routinely trampled on.
 Even in the best services that I worked in, people would be denied, for example, the right to spend their own money on what they wanted to spend it on.
 And in the very worst services people were being treated really quite brutally, high levels of physical restraints, and restriction and chemical restraints.”

-Dr Series knew that she needed to consult with the lady’s social worker first, “I rang her social worker who told me I couldn’t bring a doctor in when she'd asked us not to, as the woman had ‘capacity’.
-That was the first time I'd heard of this concept even though it had been in law for years.
+Dr Series knew that she needed to consult with the woman’s social worker first.
+“I rang her social worker, who told me I couldn’t bring a doctor in when she’d asked us not to, as the woman had ‘capacity’.
+That was the first time I’d heard of this concept, even though it had been in law for years.

 The Mental Capacity Act

 Dr Series became, by her own admission, obsessed with the Mental Capacity Act, because she thought it was going to improve things for people in care.

 “However, I couldn’t quite work out how the people that I had worked with who had been restrained, for example, who didn’t communicate verbally, could alert the justice system to their predicament.
 There didn’t seem to be any oversight or accessible means to challenge things.”